-There’s no such thing as an illegal outpost.
-Except, maybe, Mitzpe Yair, that has a private water line.
-It’s a private water line that they laid on Palestinian private property.
-[But] Mizpe Yair has electricity poles belonging to the [Israeli] Electric Corporation.
-In Avigayil [illegal outpost] I’m almost sure they don’t have electricity [poles] but they have generators and they have water.
-Someone put that infrastructure there.
-There was [also] illegal laying of infrastructure in Mizpe Asa’el, they had water and electricity lines from the [regional] council building to the illegal outpost.
-Of course we stopped the work a few times, but I assume that afterwards, the outpost was connected to electricity and water.
+Was there a systematic distinction between an authorized settlement and an unauthorized settlement?
+No. There’s no such thing as “an illegal outpost.”
+Except, maybe, Mitzpe Yair, which has a private water line.
+It’s a private water line that they laid on Palestinian private land.
+[But] Mitzpe Yair has utility poles of the IEC (Israel Electric Corporation).
+In Avigayil (an unauthorized outpost) I’m almost sure they don’t have electricity [supplied by the IEC], but there are generators and they have [a connection to] water.
+Someone set up that infrastructure [there].
+There were illegal works in Asa’el (an unauthorized outpost), they laid water and electricity lines from the [Har Hevron] Regional Council building all the way to the illegal outpost.
+Of course we stopped the works a few times, but I assume that afterward the outpost was connected to electricity and water.

-And it wasn’t carried out by the Israeli Electric Corporation?
-No, no, somebody private, illegal work.
-We get a phone call from the Palestinians or from the left wing organizations reporting illegal work carried out around the “X.” We hop over, arrive and see that there’s illegal work.
-Apart from getting the tractor out of there at that point in time, we have no ability, authority (to halt illegal work), but if there’s an officer there, and that’s his job, and he sees work and documents it – or doesn’t document it – he is authorized to confiscate the machine, to stop the work.
-In Asa’el, the supervisor sent a decree halting the work.
-What happened after that?
+And it wasn’t work carried out by the IEC?
+No, no, someone’s private work.
+Illegal work.
+We get a phone-call from Palestinians or from left-wing organizations reporting illegal work carried out around X: we hop over, arrive, see that there is illegal work.
+Apart from getting the tractor out of there at that point in time, we have no ability, authority [to halt the works].
+But it’s enough to have an officer whose job it is and who sees work and documents it, or without documenting it.
+He is authorized to confiscate a machine, to stop the works.
+In Asa’el the inspector (the Civil Administration’s infrastructure inspector) sent a directive halting the work.
+From there how did it unfold?
 I have no idea.
-I assume that nothing happened since the outpost was connected to water and electricity and the world continued to turn.
-Most of the [illegal] work in outposts takes place on Friday and Saturday.
-[The settlers] exploit the time the IDF forces are congregating or preparing for the Saturday morning demonstrations (the testifier is referring to Israeli activists escorting Palestinian shepherds in the South Hebron Hills area), and get things done.
-We would see that there was work carried out on the ground.
-Each such report would be submitted to the regional coordinator of supervisors, and he is supposed to issue a decree to halt the work.
-Such a decree usually becomes a demolition order.
+I assume nothing happened as the outpost was connected to water and electricity and life goes on.
+Most of the [illegal] works in outposts take place on Friday and Saturday.
+[The settlers] use the time when the IDF is convening or preparing for Saturday morning demonstrations (the testifier is referring to Israeli activists escorting Palestinian shepherds in the South Hebron Hills area), and push forward these processes.
+We would see that work had been carried out on the ground.
+We would pass on every such report to the head of regional supervision, [and] he is supposed to issue a directive to halt the work.
+A directive for halting construction work usually becomes a demolition order.